 VBL (Versorungsanstalt des Bundes und der Länder) provides a supplementary occupational pension for public sector employees in Germany.
-Currently the employer pays 2% of contributions and the employee pays 2.75% of the gross salary.
-This will increase to 3.5% by July 2017 and 4.25% in July 2018.
-Basicly, VBLklassik is compulsory for all employees of the Federal Government and Länder and a large number of municipal and church employers, and also for MDC staff.
+Currently the employer pays 2% of contributions and the employee pays 4,25% of the gross salary.
+Basicly, VBLklassik is compulsory for all employees of the Federal Government and Länder, a large number of municipal and church employers, and also for MDC staff.
 Alternatively, employees working in scientific positions in academia or research can be exempted from the compulsory VBLklassik insurance if they are expected to work less then 60 months in German public service sector.
-If this applies to you and you have declared the exemption form VBLklassik (forms will be handed out by the personnel department) you will be automatically enrolled in the voluntary VBLextra instead.
+If this applies to you and you have declared the exemption form VBLklassik (forms will be handed out by the personnel service) you will be automatically enrolled in the voluntary VBLextra instead.
 At present the monthly contributions are 2.0% for VBLextra.
 It will count from the first month, but attract less interest.

 Contact:and/or or get information for guest scientists here.

 Accident insurance is paid by the employer and covers accidents that occur at work or on your way from and to work.
-Even if you have no contract with the MDC and are just registered as a guest you are covered by the accident insurance of the MDC.
+Even if you have no contract with the MDC and are just registered as a guest you are covered by the accident insurance of the MDC during your work.

 Any such accident has to be reported to MDC safety office immediately.